Prosecutor: Officers justified in fatal shooting of man in Niles

 BCI has already said Burroughs did not have a gun on him at the time of the shooting.

-However, Watkins said an investigation found that the officers were justified in using force against Burroughs because he said Burroughs was driving his car at them.
+However, more than eight months after the shooting, Watkins said an investigation found the officers were justified in using force against Burroughs.
+He said Burroughs was driving his car at them.

 “There is substantial evidence showing that Matthew Burroughs on January 2, 2019, intentionally and repeatedly in a continuing course of conduct actively resisted his arrest and attempted to evade his arrest by flight by using his automobile in such a threatening or deadly manner wherein Niles Police Officers reasonably believed that they were required to use deadly force and use their weapons to defend themselves from being seriously injured or killed by Burroughs,” the report stated.